Core Web Vitals: Leverage These Metrics to Improve Your Site’s Performance

 Note that a page’s score will not influence how the other pages perform on each metric.
 For example, a home page may have a lower score than a product page.

-Read our tutorial to find out more SEO strategies to improve your site ranking.
+Read our tutorial to find out more WordPress SEO strategies to improve your site ranking.

 How to Measure Core Web Vitals